All Episodes

 That's just not how that organization works.

-Mr. Edwards, is there any other Jeffrey Epstein was involved the way they're tied to you, the CIA or a foreign intelligence operation?
+Mr. Edwards, is there no Jeffrey Epstein was involved or whether they were tied to the CIA or a foreign intelligence operation?

-I think that the safest thing for me to say is all files should should come out, whether it is for this with the CIA, FinnSEN, SEC, FBI.
+I think that the safest thing for me to say is all files should come out, whether it is with the CIA, FinCEN, SEC, FBI.

 I'm giving you a roadmap where to look.